rdkcentral/mock-firebolt/README.md

 npm run dev -- --httpPort 3456 --socketPort 9876

 # If you need to use proxy connection for any reason:
-npm run dev -- --proxy 192.168.0.100
+npm run dev -- --proxy <ip>:<port>
-Refer more about proxy mode here (./docs/ProxyMode.md)
+Refer more about proxy mode in ./docs/ProxyMode.md

 # To use the control CLI (assuming you're in the top-level directory for this repo)
 cd cli